 Prior to reading the test results, turn the U-Tox around to the back and read the temperature strip to make sure the specimen is within normal range.

 Some of the U-Tox test strips will contain two drugs.
-Strips with two drugs will be arranged on the left side of the cup and will be followed by individual drug test strips, then EtG and SVT (if included).
-The Control Line (C) is the uppermost line appearing on each strip.
-Before reading the Test Result Lines, verify that all Control Lines have formed.
+Strips with two drugs will be arranged on the left side of the cup, followed by individual drug test strips, then EtG and SVT (if included).
+The control Line (C) is the uppermost line appearing on each strip.
+Before reading the test result Lines, verify that all control Lines have formed.
 Otherwise, the test is Invalid and the test results must not be used.